Willyb15/Data-Science-Python/Week2/more_data_structures.md

 Out[3]: (1, [1, 2, 3])
 ```

+**Note**: This is the first that you've seen the `append()` method used directly on something that doesn't look like a list.
+This works because Python, upon accessing the contents of `t` at index 1 will find a list.
+It will then immediately call the `append()` method on that structure.
+This concept of being able to act on data structures that you don't necessarily know the contents of is very powerful, and we will use it time and again.

 One last thing to note is that since tuples are immutable, they have very few methods associated with them - only `count()` and `index()`.
 For this reason we say that they are very lightweight; they don't take up much space in memory, but also don't have much built in functionality.

 ### Dictionaries

 So far, the only collections that we have talked about are ordered.
 These are great if there is some intrinsic order to that data that we're storing in them.
-However, there are plenty of times when we don't care about order, either because it simply doesn't matter or because the data is associated with each other in a different way.
-For example, say we have a bunch of state names and we want to associate each state's name with their capital.
+However, there are plenty of times when we don't care about order, either because it simply doesn't matter or because the data are associated with each other in a different way.
+For example, say we have a bunch of state names and we want to associate each state's name with its capital.
 How would we do this in a list?
 One way would be to have tuples that store pairs of states and their capitals.

 ```python
 states_caps = [('Georgia', 'Atlanta'), ('Colorado', 'Denver'), ('Indiana', 'Indianapolis')]